State Pipeline Safety Regulation Updates

 Status information on these dockets is available here.

-SB0125 was signed by the Governor on 3/15/2018.
-This new law adds a new section to the Indiana Code in Title 8, Chapter 26 Damage to Underground Facilities.
+SB0125 would add to and amend the Indiana Code in Title 8, Chapter 26 Damage to Underground Facilities.
 Provides that a person may not excavate real property or demolish a structure served by an underground utility facility without first being authorized to do business in Indiana.
 Provides that in an entity filing required or permitted under the Uniform Business Organizations Administrative Provisions Act, a person that seeks to excavate real property or demolish a structure served by an underground utility facility in Indiana must include a signed statement that the person will comply with the Indiana statute concerning underground utility facilities.
 Provides that before commencing such an excavation or demolition, a communications service provider shall serve notice on the executive of each municipality and county in which any part of the excavation or demolition will be performed.
 Provides that the required notice must be received by each municipal or county executive at least 10 full working days before the commencement of the excavation or demolition and must: (1) include documentation that all employees or contractors who will perform the excavation or demolition have received training on excavation industry best practices and on the requirements of the Indiana statute concerning underground utility facilities; (2) include documentation that all contractors who will perform the excavation or demolition are authorized to do business in Indiana; and (3) be signed by or on behalf of a person authorized to sign the notice.

 The Public Service Commission has proposed amendments (see 2016-057) to adopt by reference current federal regulations governing gas safety along with updating certain other technical standards contained in the rules.
 The proposed amendments may also make minor changes to Michigan rules so that the language in these rules conforms more closely to the federal rules.